Safety and Hygiene

 As defined under the Fair Housing Act, emotional support or comfort animals are prohibited in all campus buildings, including the Libraries.
 However, under certain conditions, emotional support animal permissions may be available only through the Office of Accessibility Resources.

 Food and Beverages

-Due to the requirement to wear a mask during the COVID-19 pandemic, food and beverages are not permitted in the Libraries until further notice.
+Due to health and safety concerns, food is not permitted in the Libraries until further notice.